 The Bolsa Bay SMCA allows fishing from shore by hook and line only.
-Due to additional restrictions from the ecological reserve overlay, fishing is only allowed at one site in the very north end of the SMCA near the Bolsa Chica Interpretive Center.
+Due to additional restrictions from the ecological reserve overlay, fishing is only allowed at one site in the very north end of the SMCA near the Bolsa Chica Interpretative Center.
 However, due to rapid bluff erosion this fishing area has been closed since the beginning of the year until bluff stabilization work can be completed.
-There is one survey site at the interpretative center.
 No fishing was observed in this area during our surveys of the site.
 Walking, running and wildlife viewing were the most common activities observed.

 The Bolsa Basin SMCA allows no take of any kind.
-There are two survey sites: the walkbridge and the tidal inlet.
+There are three survey sites: the walkbridge, the tidal inlet, and the interpretive center.
 The most common activities here are walking, running, and wildlife viewing.
 Fishing is popular outside the SMCA at the tidal inlet jetties across Bolsa Chica State Beach.

 The Upper Newport Bay SMCA allows fishing from shore using hook and line only.
 Due to the ecological reserve overlay, fishing is only allowed at four designated sites: Castaways Beach, North Star Beach, Rocky Point, and the Jamboree Bridge.
 Each of these is also a survey site.
-The most popular activities are beach recreation and kayaking.
-We observed four incidences of fishing from boats (four at Reefpoint).
+The most popular activities are beach recreation, swimming, and kayaking.
+We observed four incidences of fishing from boats (two at Los Trancos, two at Pelican).
 Since this appears to be an ongoing issue in this area, additional signage and educational outreach may be needed.
+We also observed one instance of the possible taking of ""living marine resources" (One at Pelican).